kmatassa/sample-server/README.md

 - max request optional
 - timeout on idle optional

-It works on Windows and Mac.
+http-server works on Windows and Mac.

 ## Prerequisites